Skip to main content

 Used equipment offers 40-60% savings over new and can provide excellent value when purchased from reputable dealers.
 Buy used when: budget is limited, equipment is for backup/overflow, or technology is mature.
 Consider new when: cutting-edge technology is needed, warranty is critical, or specific configurations are required.

-Browse our current inventory of used plastics processing equipment or contact our team to discuss your specific requirements.
+Browse our current inventory of used plastics processing equipment, or contact our team to discuss your specific requirements.